aaronamano/aaronamano/README.md

 <li>
 <b>freshman year college</b>: I tested out of a computer science class for my first semester thanks to my IB CS HL exam score.
 I learned some new stuff by myself outside of school.
-I learned the basics of C++, TypeScript, and learned how to use React at a basic level.
+I learned the basics of C++ and TypeScript.
-I also taught myself how to use Tailwind and Bootstrap through project-based learning.
+I also taught myself how to use React, Tailwind, and Bootstrap through project-based learning.
 </li>

 </ul>